Bharati Vidyapeeth Deemed University College of Engineering, Pune

 Bharati Vidyapeeth Deemed University College of Engineering, Pune is an engineering and technology oriented institute of higher education established in 1983.
 It is the constituent college of Bharati Vidyapeeth.

 History

 Bharati Vidyapeeth Deemed University College of Engineering, Pune, India under Bharati Vidyapeeth Deemed University was established by Dr. Patangrao Kadam in September 1983.
 The college became a constituent unit of Bharati Vidyapeeth Deemed University in June 2000 and was thereafter accessed and accredited to grade "A" by NAAC further, all of its programmes are also accredited by NBA.

 Campus

 The college is located 5 km from Pune on Pune-Satara Road.
 The college has the following facilities:

-The college houses 101 laboratories, 43 classrooms and 21 tutorial rooms, a five-storied library with more than 69,000 books, 19,000 volumes 72 national and 70 international journal subscriptions and digital library facility, computer centre, auditorium, seminar halls, audio-video halls, playground, gymnasium, cafeteria, general store, bank and hostels for boys and girl on the campus.
+The college houses 101 laboratories, 43 classrooms and 21 tutorial rooms, a five-storied library with more than 69,000 books, 19,000 volumes 72 national and 70 international journal subscriptions and digital library facility, computer centre, auditorium, seminar halls, audio-video halls, playground, gymnasium, cafeteria, general store, bank and hostels for boys and girls on the campus.